Call-Up Probability Engine · Model v0.4 · How It Works

 Service Time Suppression

 The most impactful multiplier in the model.
-When a team has financial incentive to delay a player's first MLB appearance — to preserve a year of team control — this multiplier is applied.
-It reflects a real, documented mechanical force in MLB roster management.
+When a team has financial incentive to delay a player's first MLB appearance to preserve a year of team control, this 0.65x suppressor applies.
+It reflects a documented force in MLB roster decisions.

 First-callup players only